 While the Miniature Schnauzer is a small dog, they are an active breed who will enjoy long walks and will need over an hour a day’s exercise - plus will enjoy games, training, interactive toys and being involved in all family activities at the rest of the time too.

 This is a small dog who doesn’t need much space - although will appreciate a garden.
 As they can be noisy - especially if left or bored - they are unlikely to do well in a flat or where neighbours can be easily disturbed, unless well stimulated and with constant company.

 Small dogs have a fast metabolism, meaning they burn energy at a high rate, although their small stomachs mean that they must eat little and often.
 Small-breed foods are specifically designed with appropriate levels of key nutrients and smaller kibble sizes to suit smaller mouths.
 This also encourages chewing and improves digestion.

-The coat of the Mini Schnauzer is harsh, wiry and short with a dense undercoat.
-All over grooming is required at least twice a week.
-Handstripping is a must for the show ring, but clipping is straightforward and easy for the smart family pet, although the body colour does pale over the years.
+The coat of the Miniature Schnauzer is harsh, wiry and short with a dense undercoat.
+All-over grooming is required at least twice a week.
+Hand stripping is a must for the show ring, but clipping is straightforward and easy for a family dog, although the body colour does pale over the years.

 This is an active dog who is smart and busy - and occasionally noisy - who will need training if you want any hopes of a quiet life!
 They are however a joy to train as they are intelligent and fun - but they will learn bad habits as quickly as good ones so reward-based training should start early and be ongoing.
 Special attention should be paid to training a reliable recall.

 Some Miniature Schnauzers enjoy agility and even heelwork to music so they make great companions for anyone interested in fun dog sports.